JKahtava/RepData_PeerAssessment1/PA1_template.md

 ![Daily averages with missing data imputed](PA1_template_files/figure-html/unnamed-chunk-21-1.png)

 We can see a pattern which is likely expected, i.e. the subject gets up and starts moving quite a bit earlier on weekdays than during weekend.
-The subject also settles down and moves less earlier during weekday evenings.
+There are also more bursts of activity during weekends, and these burst continue later in the evening than on weekdays.